funkydan2/alpha-church/README.md

 ## Setup

-In the next step navigate to the `exampleSite` folder at `themes/hugo-travelify-theme/exampleSite/`.
-Its structure should look similar to this:

-To get your site running, copy `config.toml` from the exampleSite folder into the root folder of your Hugo site.
+In the next step navigate to the `exampleSite` folder at `themes/hugo-travelify-theme/exampleSite/` and copy `config.toml` from the exampleSite folder into the root folder of your Hugo site.
 (Please refer to http://gohugo.io/overview/quickstart/ for installing a Hugo theme.)

 ## The `config` file